Leadwerks/Documentation/Lua/Pixmap_Resize.md

 ## Returns

-If successful a new pixmap is returned, otherwise nil is retuend.
+If successful a new pixmap is returned, otherwise nil is returned.
 Pixmaps that use compressed pixel formats cannot be resized directly, and must be converted to a format like RGBA or RGBA16 before resizing.

 ## Example